w3f/General-Grants-Program/README.md

 - You can clearly present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.

 Additionally, it must fulfill the following requirements:

 - All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full funcionality.
-We prefer Apache 2.0 but the GNU GPL v3 license or Unlicense are also acceptable.
+We prefer Apache 2.0, but GPLv3 or Unlicense are also acceptable.
-- We do not award grants to teams that have successfully conducted a token sale or otherwise launched their own token unless there is a clear reason for it.
-If this applies to you, make sure to clearly present your case and explain why you cannot self-fund this project in your application.
+- We do not award grants for projects that have been the object of a successful token sale.
-- Lastly, we do not provide funding for gambling-related projects.
+- Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

 [Request For Proposals](./rfps) (RFPs) represent ideas for projects that we would like to see implemented.
 You are welcome to submit a proposal for one of them.